lorenzobandini/Dungeon_Adventures/README.md

 ## Installation

 To install Dungeon Adventures, you can download the source code from the [Github Repository](https://github.com/lorenzobandini/Dungeon_Adventures).
+You will need to have Java installed in your PC to compile and play the game.

 ### Mac or Linux